Henrikls/ytp_heatmap_data_extractor/README.md

 **Step 2**: Modifies the downloaded SVGs and converts them to PNG format for analysis.

 **Step 3**: Extracts engagement data from the PNGs and stores it in a CSV file.

+**Step 4**: Calculates segment popularity and saves it to a JSON file.

+**Step 5**: Plots user engagement data as a line graph and saves it as a PNG file.

 After running then your folder structure will look something like this: